Dr. Holly Harriel

 FOUNDER & CEO

 Leader.
 Boundary Spanner.
 Disruptor.
 Holly has over 20 years of practitioner experience in urban planning with a focus on community and economic development.
 She has led community transformative work as a senior leader at two community development corporations, a cross-sector collaborative neighborhood development non-profit, and a national community economic development funding agency.
 Currently an independent consultant to post secondary institutions on civic engagement she also teaches as adjunct faculty at Roger Williams University in their Masters of Community Development Graduate Program.
-She received her doctorate in higher education from the University of Pennsylvania where her research focused on colleges and universities as anchor institutions in urban areas, she holds a masters degree in city planning from the Massachusetts Institute of Technology and is an alumnus of Auburn and Tuskegee Universities.
+She received her doctorate from the University of Pennsylvania where her research focused on colleges and universities as anchor institutions in urban areas, she holds a masters degree in city planning from the Massachusetts Institute of Technology and is an alumnus of Auburn and Tuskegee Universities.

 Deep Thinker.
 Fashion Lover.
 Writer.
 A native of Providence, Rhode Island, Caroline has a background teaching urban public education students.
 As staff writer for CivicSalon, she writes about the systems and structures that shape urban reality for the Millennial generation.
 She studied writing at Sarah Lawrence College.